 A global marketplace

 Today we live in a global marketplace.
 The internet has removed the need to find talent within your local area and opened opportunities for businesses to explore options for freelance workers from all over the world.
-Facilitating these connections is what’s made Envato and 99Designs so successful.
+Facilitating these connections is what’s made 99designs so successful.

-Jason Sew Hoy from 99designs believes the power of the internet has not only enabled design to be much more accessible to a global audience, but allowed businesses without big budgets affordable and easily accessible logos and branding they love.
+Jason Sew Hoy, Chief Growth Officer of 99designs, believes the power of the internet has not only enabled design, and brand advertising, to be much more accessible to a global audience, but allowed businesses without big budgets affordable and easily accessible logos and branding they love.

 “You don’t need to be restricted to the graphic designer within your suburb anymore.”